cchandre/RG/README.md

 - *MaxIterates*: integer; maximum number of iterates for convergence/divergence
 ####
 - *Precision*: 32, 64 or 128; precision of calculations (default=64)
-- *NormChoice*: 'sum', 'max', 'Euclidean', 'Analytic'; choice of Hamiltonian norm
+- *NormChoice*: string; 'sum', 'max', 'Euclidean', 'Analytic'; choice of Hamiltonian norm
 - *NormAnalytic*: float; parameter of norm 'Analytic'
 ####
 - *SaveData*: boolean; if True, the results are saved in a `.mat` file